liquicode/jsonstor/readme.md

 ---------------------------------------------------------------------

 Storage filters work with storage adapters to add functionality to your application.
-Since filters and adapters support the same storage interface,
-	they can be used interchangeably within your code.
+Since filters and adapters support the same storage interface, they can be used interchangeably within your code.
 Filters can be added to other filters allowing you to create your own data processing pipeline.
 Again, this pipeline can be directed to store data with any storage adapter.

 ### Built-In Filters

+- `jsonstor-oplog` : Traces storage function calls and outputs messages to console, file, or other log targets.
 - `jsonstor-userinfo` : Adds user info and access controls to documents.

 ### External Filters